AlexanderM1927/alexanderm1927/README.md

 - Docker
 - Jenkins

-**I've been managing servers in Ubuntu and Centos**.
+Also, I've been managing servers in Ubuntu and Centos.

-You can reach me <a href="https://www.linkedin.com/in/john-alexander-martinez-a3100b208/">here</a>
+**You can reach me <a href="https://www.linkedin.com/in/john-alexander-martinez-a3100b208/">here</a>**